ds-modules/curriculum-guide/workflow/distributing-notebooks.md

 ### The Steps

 Here are the basic steps you will need to go through to distribute notebooks and other files.
-These
+Thes

 1. Add all files for an assignment into a folder
 2. Upload folder to a public GitHub repository